rangle/ngCourse2/handout/11-migrate.md

 ## Upgrade to Angular 1.3+ Style

-The first step of any migration is to upgrade the codebase's style to conform to Angular 1.3+ style, ideally an Angular 1.5+ style.
+The first step of any migration is to upgrade the codebases style to conform to Angular 1.3+ style, ideally an Angular 1.5+ style.
 This means:

 - All controllers should be in `controllerAs` form, and should ideally only